Pests and Failure to Thrive19. juli 2018

 Brugmansia very prone to pests and are generally delicate plants that require a lot of care to get beautiful.

 Fertilizer and water

 Hot angel trumpets are also very greedy for nutrients.
 Fertilizer several times a week is required to get beautiful leaves and flowers.
 The leaves turn yellow if no fertilizer is supplied, especially nitrogen (N).
-The easiest way to get enough nitrogen is at once or two a week to provide a full-bodied triple salmiac spirits.
-Personally, I only use the fertilizer that was cheapest when I last purchased, but you can go for a NPK with high N-numbers if you want to do the best for your plants.
+The easiest way to get enough nitrogen is at once or two a week to provide a full-bodied triple ammonium chloride.
+I only use the fertilizer that was cheapest when I last purchased, but you can go for an NPK with high N-numbers if you want to do the best for your plants.